This Man Is News: Cast

+Box office

+Kinematograph Weekly reported the film did well at the British box office in December 1938.

 Critical reception

 TV Guide gave the film three out of five stars and wrote, "Though Barnes and Hobson may not quite be another William Powell and Myrna Loy, they handle the assignment with humor and great style.
 The film is directed with energy and the dialogue helps carry the brisk pace along.
 This is the first screenwriting credit for Basil Dearden, who would go on to do many stories, both serious and topical, in association with noted British producer and art director Michael Relph."